Book your pay as you go appointment at a Bupa health centre today - no insurance needed

 For Musculoskeletal Physicians and Orthopaedic Surgeons you will be charged 100 percent of the fee if you fail to attend or cancel with less than 24 hours notice.
 If you cancel your appointment with 72 to 24 hours notice you will be charged 50 percent.

-If you have had any previous tests such as an X-ray or MRI scan, bring the results of these and any other letters that your doctor may have sent you.
-If you are taking any medicines, bring these as well.
+If you’ve had any previous tests such as an X-ray or MRI scan, bring the results of these and any other letters that your doctor may have sent you.
+If you’re taking any medicines, bring these as well.

 Your first appointment is likely to last about 45 minutes.
 Any follow-up sessions are usually about 30 minutes.